Side Effects of Constipation: Top 10 You Need to Know

 5. BRITTLE NAILS AND THINNING HAIR

 Nutritional deficiencies can affect the growth of both hair and nails (18, 19).
 And as we know, a lack of healthy flora in the gut can also decrease the absorption of many nutrients essential for energy and growth (11).
 Excess toxins being reabsorbed into the bloodstream doesn’t help your beauty regime, leaving you at risk of brittle nails and thinning hair.
+This might not seem as bad as some of the other side effects of constipation but it can and does have an impact on our overall health and wellbeing.

 6. POOR IMMUNITY